Published on 17 June 2012.

 run (BLoop loop next) dat input

-run (| dataGet dat == 0 = run next dat input
+| dataGet dat == 0 = run next dat input

-It takes as input a byte code, the Brainfuck data tape, and the user input.
+| otherwise = run loop dat inputIt takes as input a byte code, the Brainfuck data tape, and the user input.
 The return value is a string which is the output of the program.

-is the only byte code that consumes input.
+The formatting reveals that there are only two byte codes which modify the output, and that is BEND and BPrint.
+In the same way, we can see that BRead is the only byte code that consumes input.
 All other byte codes just pass the input along to the next instruction.
 About half of the byte codes do something with the data tape.
-In those cases, a modified data tape is passed to the recursive call to run
+In those cases, a modified data tape is passed to the recursive call to run.

 When running a loop instruction, we examine the current value on data tape and decide which branch of instructions to continue with.